-Though this is an extreme example, Budget Creep (or “Scope Creep”) is more the rule than it is the exception, especially with Cost-Plus Fee Contracts.
+Though this is an extreme example, Budget Creep (in tandem with “Scope Creep”) is more the rule than it is the exception, especially with Cost-Plus Fee Contracts.
 The cost increases seem to sneak – or “creep” – up as the Project moves along, often as small increases over several Budget line items.
 By the time the Client (the party Contractually bound to pay them) realizes the problem, it’s too late to do anything about them.
 But “Creep” doesn’t happen in a vacuum.
 Though he approved major changes and was certainly “informed” along the way, I think that the Client above was betrayed by the process and, whether there was a direct intent or not, taken advantage of.
 How and why did it come to that?

 I don’t take your money for granted.

 A Cost-Plus Fee Contract is appropriate for custom construction, since the Project is always evolving.
 However, it shifts all of the risk of cost overruns from the Builder to the Client.
 In an inverted market, that’s a coup for the Builder.
 With a Cost-Plus Fee Contract – what is the Builder’s motivation to provide you with a thorough, comprehensive Budget up-front – especially when they are vying to be awarded it?

-The front-end Estimates/Budgets that Local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
+The Pre-Contract Estimates/Budgets that local Builders provide to their prospective Clients are unprofessional and lack detail at best, incomplete and too low at worst.
 With such inconsistency, how can you know:

 Numbers are “spun”.
 Builders will insist that the Budget’s inaccuracy is due to the lack of complete information being available at the time.
 Yet, have they not built many, similar Projects before?
 Are they so unable to anticipate the need to Budget for Scope of Work that you will need or want done, but that might not yet be on a set of plans?
 What is the Budget that they have proposed even based on?